 “Suzy has a good command of the English language and a flair for creative writing….
 I hope she will continue to do creative writing as I and the students have especially enjoyed her talents in this area.”

 I grew up in Eugene, Oregon, and went to college at the University of Oregon, where I graduated with a bachelor’s degree in sociology and a master’s in library science.
 My husband and I moved to Renton, Washington (near Seattle), just after I finished college.

 I didn’t start writing children’s books until after I’d been a librarian for ten years, and had children of my own.
 My husband, Mark, is principal trombonist for the Pacific Northwest Ballet Orchestra.
-We have two adult children and two granddaughters.
+We have two adult children, two granddaughters, and one grandson.

 By the way, there are TWO Suzanne Williams who write for children.
 My books are all fiction, but Suzanne Morgan Williams (who lives in Reno, Nevada), writes mostly nonfiction.